akos-sereg/esp32-obd2/README.md

-There is a smartphone holder hole in the center dashboard's lower section in my car, which is out of use (my smartphone does not fit there), so I wanted to fill up that unused space with a device which reads data from the car's OBDII interface, and display Engine Load, Coolant temp. and other metrics.
+There is a smartphone holder hole in the center dashboard's lower section in my car, which is out of use (my smartphone does not fit there), so I wanted to fill up that unused space with a device which reads data from the car's OBDII interface, and displays Engine Load, Coolant temp. and other metrics.

 ## Usage